-If you’re looking to buy permanent life insurance — the kind that stays in place for your entire life, assuming the premiums are paid — you may have seen whole life and universal life as options.
-These are two of the most common permanent life insurance policies, but there are significant differences between the two.
-Bankrate can help you understand how these policy types differ so you can make an informed decision about which is right for your needs.
+If you are looking to purchase permanent life insurance—the kind that stays in place for your entire life, assuming the premiums are paid—you may be trying to decide between two common options: whole life and universal life.
+While these policy types share certain commonalities, there are significant differences between them; understanding each could help you better meet your family’s financial goals.
+Bankrate can help you understand the differences between universal and whole life insurance so you can make an informed decision about which is right for your needs.

 Whole life vs. universal life

 Whole and universal life policies have certain similarities.
 Both policies offer permanent life insurance coverage with a cash value portion that you can borrow against, use to pay premiums or withdraw from.
 If you cancel either life insurance policy, you will typically be refunded a portion of the cash value up to the amount of premiums paid after any charges or fees are paid.
 With both policies, the money in the cash value account can usually be invested to earn returns and/or interest.

 However, there are some key differences between whole life vs. universal life.
 With a whole life policy, policyholders are locked into a set premium and death benefit amount.
 Universal life policies, on the other hand, typically allow policyholders to adjust the amount they pay in premiums and the amount of their death benefit, as long as certain criteria are met.
 In addition, universal life cash value accounts are typically higher risk and higher reward than whole life policies.
 With whole life insurance policies, dividends from your cash value account investments are usually guaranteed but capped, which limits the amount of returns a policyholder can make.